Fire Science

 Semester Hours 3

-This course includes the basic awareness of characteristics and behavior of solids, liquids, and gases when involved in fire.
-Emphasis is placed on characteristics, storage, and handling of various materials.
+This course includes a basic awareness of the characteristics and behavior of solids, liquids, and gases when involved in fire.
+Emphasis is placed on the characteristics, storage, and handling of various materials.

 FSC 161: Hazardous Materials Awareness and Operations